 Many governmental agencies are still writing significant numbers of checks without having sound controls in place.
 Purchase cards (P-Cards) could be a cost effective way for certain organizations to improve and streamline the payment process and get out of the check writing business, while improving the payment processing time.

 If an organization is utilizing P-cards or is thinking about utilizing P-cards, internal controls need to be top of mind.
 P-cards alone are probably not sufficient for an organization but can provide substantial benefit when there are many smaller dollar, non-recurring payments.
 ACH wires generally are a more secure way of making larger or more frequent payments.

-P-Cards = buying power = opportunity, which is one of the three corners of the fraud triangle
+P-Cards equal buying power equals opportunity, which is one of the three corners of the fraud triangle.

 Basics for P-Cards